Redocly/redocly-cli/docs/file-management.md

 This feature is experimental, and supports OpenAPI 3.x only
 :::

-When you have multiple APIs but want to publish a single definition file, the [`join`](./commands/join.md) may meet your needs.
+When you have multiple APIs but want to publish a single API description file, the [`join`](./commands/join.md) may meet your needs.
 This can be useful when you are providing a combined offering and want to create unified documentation, or use a single input to other tools.

 Use the command to combine files like this: